moritz-sauer-13/bingmaps/README.md

     Coordinates::GetCoordinatesFromAddress(/*string*/ $Address); // creates a Coordinates object after querying Bing for Lat/Lng from Address

     return $map; // return Map object to Template remember to use $MapVariable.RAW in Template

+    alternatively you can also use the React component and get the data it needs with $map->GetReactData();
+    If you need the data as JSON you can use $map->GetJSONReactData; (simple json_encode version of GetReactData() result for convenience)
 ```